grafana/mimir/docs/sources/reference-http-api/_index.md

 GET /debug/pprof/mutex
 ```

-Returns the runtime profiling data in the format expected by the pprof visualization tool.
-There are many things which can be profiled using this including heap, trace, goroutine, etc.
+This endpoint returns runtime profiling data in the format expected by the pprof visualization tool.
+There are many things that can be profiled using this endpoint, including heap, trace, goroutine, and so on.

-_For more information, please check out the official documentation of [pprof](https://golang.org/pkg/net/http/pprof/)._
+_For more information about pprof, refer to [pprof](https://golang.org/pkg/net/http/pprof/)._

 ### Fgprof